gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The feature was kindly contributed by [Ethan Hall](https://github.com/ethankhall).

+### Checkstyle HTML report

+The [`Checkstyle` task](dsl/org.gradle.api.plugins.quality.Checkstyle.html) now produces a HTML report on failure in addition to the existing XML report.
+The, more human friendly, HTML report is now advertised instead of the XML report when it is available.

+This feature was kindly contributed by [Sebastian Schuberth](https://github.com/sschuberth).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.